MarkusUllenbruch/EEG-Signal-Classification/README.md

 Based on the brain activity signals, we want to predict if the humand has their eyes shut or open at the moment.

 ## Results
+We are able to distinguish if the eyes are closed or shut based on the 14 EEG channel signals!
+The metrics for the 2 class classification problem for our model are:
+Accuracy: 96.7%
+Precision: 95.8%
+Recall: 96.9%

 <img src="Plots/loss.png" width="400"> <img src="Plots/acc.png" width="400">

 <img src="Plots/cm_.png" width="600">